 Hollywood’s diversity push snubs actors with disabilities

-The disheartening experience reflects the broader picture for many actors with disabilities, whose progress in Hollywood has lagged that of other minority performers demanding to be seen and hired.
+The disheartening experience reflects the broader picture for many actors with disabilities, whose progress in Hollywood has lagged behind that of other minority performers demanding to be seen and hired.
 The reasons are complex, insiders and observers say, including unfounded concerns about added production costs, disability stereotypes and an industry clinging to entrenched habits.

-“The fact is this is the largest minority group in the United States that routinely is discriminated against in the (entertainment) industry, and we’re trying to move the needle,” said Jay Ruderman, head of a non-partisan foundation that advocates broadly for inclusion for people with disabilities.
+“The fact is this is the largest minority group in the United States that routinely is discriminated against in the (entertainment) industry, and we’re trying to move the needle,” said Jay Ruderman, head of a non-partisan foundation that advocates for inclusion for people with disabilities.

 There are some high-profile successes on TV, among them wheelchair-using actor Daryl Mitchell on CBS’ “NCIS: New Orleans,” Micah Fowler, who has cerebral palsy and stars on ABC’s “Speechless,” and little person Peter Dinklage, the Emmy- and Golden Globe-winning star of HBO’s “Game of Thrones.”
 He’s also earned theatrical film roles (“Three Billboards Outside Ebbing, Missouri”).

 But studies show them to be outliers, even as a diversity groundswell has benefited actors of color and African-Americans in particular — including Chadwick Boseman (“Black Panther”) on the big screen, Emmy-winner Sterling K. Brown (“This Is Us”) on the small one and Oscar- and Emmy-winner Viola Davis on both.
 LGBTQ performers, among them Laverne Cox, are making gains in visibility and work as well.

 BY THE NUMBERS